akashkadam346/RESUME-CLASSIFICATION_NLP_PROJECT/README.md

 # Business Objective:

 Our group intends to provide a solution to the above-mentioned challenges by automating the process.
-The document classification solution should significantly reduce the manual human effort in the HRM and financial department.
-It should achieve a higher level of accuracy and automation with minimal human intervention.
+The Resume classification solution should significantly reduce the manual human effort in the HRM.It should achieve a higher level of accuracy and automation with minimal human intervention for the company.

 # Steps Involved In These Project